RenderKit/ospray/doc/api.md

   float  transparency        1  material transparency
   ------ ------------ --------  ---------------------------------------
   : Parameters accepted by the Luminous material.

+The emission can be textured by passing a `map_color` [texture] handle, [texture transformations] are supported as well.

 ![Rendering of a yellow Luminous material.][imgMaterialLuminous]